What is Section 8 Microfinance Company Registration?

-- All companies must have a registered office in India.
+- Having a registered office in India is mandatory.

 - If the property is rented, a rent agreement and a letter of authorization from the landlord are required.
 If it’s a self-owned property, provide a utility bill or other proof of residence.

 Documents submitted must be no more than two months old.
 All documents submitted must be legitimate.